 it was criticised by some and keenly defended by others, many of

 whom identified as ‘disabled’.

 Simon also introduced a rare Tippen Delta which sits on permanent display in the space under the Museum's staircase.
 The vehicle is in honest condition with a few missing parts.
-Sadly, there is no information about how it entered Preston Park Museum's collection.Thanks to photographer, Kev Howard, who came along to record images of the evening.
+Sadly, there is no information about how it entered Preston Park Museum's collection.Thanks to volunteer photographer, Kev Howard, who came along to record images of the evening.